 In the guide

-Although the United Kingdom has left the European Union (EU), certain pieces of legislation (formally known as 'retained EU law') will still apply until such time as they are replaced by new UK legislation; this means that you will still see references to EU regulations in our guidance.
+Although the United Kingdom left the European Union (EU) in 2021, certain pieces of legislation (known as 'assimilated law') continue to apply until such time as they are replaced by new UK legislation, revoked or permitted to expire.
+This means that our guidance still contains references to legislation that originated from the EU.

 This guidance is for England and Wales

-In the UK, food labelling must be in English and it is an offence for retailers or wholesalers to supply food without English labelling.
+Assimilated Regulation (EU) No 1169/2011 on the provision of food information to consumers states that, where mandatory labelling is required, it must be in English.
+It is an offence for retailers or wholesalers to supply food in the UK without English labelling.

 The Regulation requires certain compulsory information, which must be in English and appear either on a label on (or attached to) the packaging, or on a label clearly readable through the packaging.